Pokémon Café ReMix: Gameplay

 For the Nintendo Switch release, the game only supports handheld mode.

 Like similar free-to-play puzzle games, Pokémon Café Mix used a "life" system where a player failing a level would lose a life, and running out of lives resulted in a time delay before they could play again.
 Extra lives can be purchased with "golden acorns" which are earned through play, received from friends, or purchased with microtransactions.
 When the game relaunched as Remix, this system was changed and each attempt at a level consumed a life, whether successful or not.
-Periods of 15, 30, or 45 minutes of unlimited play can be earned in game or purchased.

 Development

 The game was announced during the Pokémon Presents presentation on June 17, 2020.
 On August 18, 2021, it was announced in another Pokémon Presents that it was revamped to Pokémon Café ReMix.